 *59 of 72 rams sold to $9500, av $2139

-A bigger offering of rams at Forest Springs Merinos sold to strong demand with the average jumping $355 to $2139 and a top of $9500.
+A LARGER offering of rams at Forest Springs Merinos sold to strong demand, with the average jumping $355 to $2139 and a top of $9500 being reached.

-Stud principal, Bruce Dean, Joel Joel, said it was a tremendous result - "very happy".
+Forest Springs stud principal Bruce Dean, Joel Joel, said it was a tremendous result.

 He said the catalogue was up from 60 rams in 2020 when 46 rams sold at auction.

-This years clearance rate was terrific with a number of rams that were passed in under the hammer being sold immediately after the auction, he said.
+He said this year's clearance rate was terrific, with a number of rams that were passed in under the hammer being sold immediately after the auction.

-There were a number of new buyers including a couple that normally sourced rams in New South Wales.
+There were a number of new buyers including a couple that normally sourced rams in NSW but purchased locally instead.

-Mr Dean said people were looking for well balanced sheep - good carcases as well as good wool.
+Mr Dean said people were looking for well-balanced sheep.

-He said the dominant sire in the catalogue was Wallaloo Park 181491 with 21 of the 72 rams in the catalogue by the sire.
+He said the dominant sire in the catalogue was Wallaloo Park 181491, with 21 of the 72 rams in by the ram.

 Mr Bibby said they normally bought rams from NSW but the pandemic had forced them to look closer to home.